April 12, 2018

 How does GDPR affect small landlords

-The introduction of the EU-wide General Data Protection Regulation (GDPR) is a under over three months away, and the legislation will require landlords to process tenants’ personal data more rigorously and securely than many of us are used to.
+The introduction of the EU-wide General Data Protection Regulation (GDPR) is a just over a month away, and the legislation will require landlords to process tenants’ personal data more rigorously and securely than many of us are used to.